HOW-TO: Setup WebObjects on Linux

 cd apache_1.3.27

 Configure, build and install Apache.
-The gdbm-devel
+The gdbm-devel package must be installed

 for this to work.